-Here are five of our hens enjoying a gourmet meal from the worm farm.
+Here are five of our hens enjoying a gourmet meal from the worm farm;

-You pay extra for them because they're worth much more, though there's a lot of dishonesty in the industry.
-A leading supermarket chain in South Africa markets free range eggs, but it turns out the hens are eight per square metre;
+You pay extra for them because they are worth much more, though there is a lot of dishonesty in the industry.
+A leading supermarket chain in South Africa markets free range eggs, but it turns out there are eight hens per square metre.

-metre, and many think is should be far less dense than that; our eight have 650 to share.
+metre, and many think is should be far less dense than that; our twenty

 Why do I put myself through this gross business of feeding my creepy crawlies; having found out what is a worm farm, do I need to go through this every Saturday morning?

 Is it just about organic plant food, free range eggs and to build a compost pile?